markt-de/puppet-solr/REFERENCE.md

 * `solr::config`: Setup and configure Solr.
 * `solr::customplugins`: Manages custom plugins for Solr.
 * `solr::install`: Installs and prepares the Solr application.
+* `solr::prometheus_exporter`: Configure the embedded prometheus exporter as a service.
 * `solr::service`: Installs and configures the Solr service.

 ### Defined types